 1987 – Renata Scotto returns with Vyacheslav Polosov to sing the title role in a Riverside Opera production of Tosca; Un Ballo in Maschera with “San Francisco and San Diego Opera Stars” Deborah Voigt and William Harness is produced by Riverside Opera conducted by James Sullivan; Otello starring Placido Domingo and Katia Ricciarelli is screened at the Camelot; young baritone Yu Chen wins first prize at the Scholarship Competition; Lilli Joseph establishes the Allegro Society which provided special events for elite members of the Guild.

-1988 – Carol Neblett and Stefano Algieri star in an Opera Pacific production of Aida, which marks her debut singing the title role; Opera Pacific’s Kismet starring David Chaney and Beverly Lambert debuts at the brand new McCallum Theater.
+1988 – Carol Neblett and Stefano Algieri star in an Opera Pacific production of Aida, which marks her debut singing the title role; Opera Pacific’s Kismet starring David Chaney and Beverly Lambert debuts at the brand new McCallum Theater; Paul Symons is elected President.

 1989 – Opera Pacific stages Il Barbiere di Siviglia starring Pablo Elvira and Gail Dubinbaum; Long Beach Civic Light Opera presents three productions: The Student Prince with Marty Wiviot, Turandot with Ealynn Voss and Katherine Luna and Stephen Sondheim’s Follies featuring Dorothy Lamour, Juliet Prowse and Yma Sumac; Mezzo-soprano Anita Krauss wins first prize at the Scholarship Competition.